daithiocrualaoich/kolmogorov_smirnov/doc/index.rst

 come from the same distribution.
 Then we search for evidence that this hypothesis should be rejected and express this in terms of a probability.
-If the likelihood of the samples being from different distributions exceeds a confidence level we demand then the original hypothesis is rejected in favour of the hypothesis, :math:`H_1`, that the two samples are from different distributions.
+If the likelihood of the samples being from different distributions exceeds a confidence level we demand the original hypothesis is rejected in favour of the hypothesis, :math:`H_1`, that the two samples are from different distributions.

-To do this, we devise a single number calculated from the samples, i.e. a statistic.
-The trick is to find a number that has a range of values which do not depend on things we don't know like the actual underlying distributions in this case.
+To do this we devise a single number calculated from the samples, i.e. a statistic.
+The trick is to find a statistic which has a range of values that do not depend on things we do not know.
+Like the actual underlying distributions in this case.

-The test statistic in the Kolmogorov-Smirnov test is very easy, just the maximum vertical distance between the empirical cumulative distribution functions of the two samples.
+The test statistic in the Kolmogorov-Smirnov test is very easy, it is just the maximum vertical distance between the empirical cumulative distribution functions of the two samples.
+The empirical cumulative distribution of a sample is the proportion of the sample values that are less than or equal to a given value.

-For instance, in this plot of the empirical cumulative distribution functions of a Normal(0, 1) and a Normal(0, 2) sample, the maximum vertical distance between the lines is at about -1.5 and 1.5.
+For instance, in this plot of the empirical cumulative distribution functions of normally distributed data, :math:`N(0, 1)` and :math:`N(0, 2)` samples, the maximum vertical distance between the lines is at about -1.5 and 1.5.

 .. image:: images/n01n02ecdf-1.png

-For a Normal(0, 1) against Normal(1, 1) sample, it is a lot clearer.
+The vertical distance is a lot clearer for an :math:`N(0, 1)` sample against :math:`N(1, 1)`.
 The maximum vertical distance occurs somewhere around zero and is quite large, maybe about 0.35 in size.
+This is significant evidence that the two samples are from different distributions.

 .. image:: images/n01n11ecdf-1.png

-As an aside, these demonstrate an important note about the application of the Kolomogorov-Smirnov test.
-It is much better at detecting distributions where the medians are far apart than it is at detecting distributions where the tails are different but the main mass of the distributions are around the same values.
+As an aside, these examples demonstrate an important note about the application of the Kolomogorov-Smirnov test.
+It is much better at detecting distributional differences when the sample medians are far apart than it is at detecting when the tails are different but the main mass of the distributions is around the same values.

-So, if :math:`X_i` are n independent and identically distributed observations, the empirical cumulative distribution function :math:`F_n` is:
+So, more formally, if :math:`X_i` are n independent and identically distributed observations, the empirical cumulative distribution function, :math:`F_n`, is:

 .. math::

-    F_n(x) = \frac{1}{n}\sum_{i=1}^n I_{[-\infty,x]}(X_i)
+    F_n(x) = \frac{1}{n}\sum_{i=1}^n I_{(-\infty,x]}(X_i)

-Here, :math:`I` is the indicator function which is 1 if :math:`X_i` is less than or equal to :math:`x` and 0 otherwise.
+Where :math:`I` is the indicator function which is 1 if :math:`X_i` is less than or equal to :math:`x` and 0 otherwise.

 This just says that :math:`F_n(x)` is the number of samples observed that are less than or equal to :math:`x` divided by the total number of samples.
-But it does it in a complicated way so we can feel clever about ourselves.
+But it says it in a complicated way so we can feel clever about ourselves.

 The empirical cumulative distribution function is an unbiased estimator for the underlying cumulative distribution function, incidentally.

-For two samples having empirical cumulative distribution functions :math:`F_n(x)` and :math:`G_m(x)`, the Kolmogorov-Smirnov test statistic, :math:`D`, is the maximum absolute difference between these for the same :math:`x`,  i.e. the largest vertical distance between the plots in the graph.
+For two samples having empirical cumulative distribution functions :math:`F_n(x)` and :math:`G_m(x)`, the Kolmogorov-Smirnov test statistic, :math:`D`, is the maximum absolute difference between :math:`F_n(x)` and :math:`G_m(x)` for the same :math:`x`,  i.e. the largest vertical distance between the plots in the graph.

 .. math::